cklb/pymoskito/docs/tutorial/new_model.rst

 At first, a new class derived from the abstract class :py:class:`~pymoskito.simulation_modules.Model` is necessary.
-Its basic functions will be calculating the state derivatives and the output, dependant on the model parameters, the current state and the input values.
+Its basic functions will be calculating the state derivatives and the output, depending on the model parameters, the current state and the input values.

 Create a folder within a path of your choice.
 All files created during this tutorial need to be stored here.